Henrik-Nordlund/IT-Infrastructure-Projects/README.md

 # IT Support & Microsoft Infrastructure

-PPractical lab work and documentation focused on IT support, Microsoft 365, Azure, infrastructure, and the Microsoft ecosystem.
+Practical lab work and documentation focused on IT support, Microsoft 365, Azure, infrastructure, and the Microsoft ecosystem.

 ## Areas